the-events-calendar/the-events-calendar/readme.txt

 * Fix - Fixed some imported-event handling so that events with no time and that aren't all-day events do not display on the front-end [93979]
 * Fix - Changed the HTTP status codes of empty event, venue, organizer, category, and tag archives from 404 to 200 and return empty arrays to stick with WP REST API standard [102283]
 * Fix - Better "guessing" on column mapping during the import of CSV file (thanks to April in our Help Desk for flagging this problem!)
 [96162]
-* Fix - Output linked posts (e.g. Organizers) in their drag-and-drop order by storing in a new custom field, required to be set via the `tribe_events_linked_post_type_meta_key` filter for each custom linked post type [100733]
+* Fix - Add new `tribe_events_linked_post_type_meta_key` filter, required to be set for each custom linked post type, to output custom linked post types in their drag-and-drop order [100733]
 * Tweak - Added the `tribe_aggregator_find_matching_organizer` and `tribe_aggregator_find_matching_venue` filters in Events Aggregator to allow the definition of custom Venue and Organizer match criteria [97292]
 * Tweak - Display the retry time for a failed Event Aggregator scheduled import in the Scheduled tab [102489]
 * Tweak - Add new filter, `tribe_events_import_event_duplicate_matches`, to determine if an event is part of the duplicates matches [77956]